goenning/google-indexing-script/README.md

 ![](./output.png)

-**Important Notes:**
+> [!IMPORTANT]

-- Your site must have 1 or more sitemaps submitted to Google Search Console.
+> - Your site must have 1 or more sitemaps submitted to Google Search Console.
 Otherwise, the script will not be able to find the pages to index.
-- You can run the script as many times as you want.
+> - You can run the script as many times as you want.
 It will only index the pages that are not already indexed.
-- Sites with a large number of pages might take a while to index, be patient.
+> - Sites with a large number of pages might take a while to index, be patient.

 ## 📄 License